nais/doc/docs/security/auth/maskinporten.md

 Maskinporten allows API providers to define access to their APIs, modeled as scopes and based on the consumer's organization number.

-When a `client` requests a token from Maskinporten:
+When a client requests a token from Maskinporten:

-- Maskinporten validates the validity of the JWT and signature ([Runtime JWK Secret](#runtime-variables-and-credentials) used to sign the JWT).
+- Maskinporten validates the validity of the JWT and its signature ([Runtime JWK Secret](#runtime-variables-and-credentials) used to sign the JWT).
-- When `client` has access to the requested resources: `scope`, an `access_token` will be returned to the `client` and can be used for further actions.
+- When client has access to the requested list of `scopes`, an `access_token` will be returned to the client and which can be used for authentication to the intended external service.

 !!! danger
     Make sure that the relevant service providers have pre-registered **NAV** as a valid consumer of any scopes that you define.
 Provisioning of client will fail otherwise.